CAVENDISH RADIO COSMOLOGY

 Dr. Will Handley (Royal Society University Research Fellow) - REACH

-Dr Anastasia Fialkov (Lecturer at the Institute of Astronomy) - REACH, HERA
+Dr Anastasia Fialkov (Professor at the Institute of Astronomy) - REACH, HERA

-{co-supervisor of Mr Harry Bevins, Mr Thomas Gessey-Jones and Mx Emma Shen}
+{co-supervisor of Mr Simon Pochinda and Mx Emma Shen}

 Prof Mike Payne (Head of Cavendish Theory of Condensed Matter Group) - Ultra fast digital communications